-2.0 Transferring to Year 9 in September 2022 (The 'normal' admissions round) 2.1 The Published Admission Number (PAN) The PAN for Year 9 (the year of entry to the school) is 390.
+2.0 Transferring to Year 9 in September 2025 (The 'normal' admissions round) 2.1 The Published Admission Number (PAN) The PAN for Year 9 (the year of entry to the school) is 360.
 This is the number of places that can be provided according to the resources available in order to ensure the efficient delivery of education and the efficient use of resources.
-If 390 or fewer reception applications are received for September 2022, every applicant will be offered a place for their child, without condition.
-If more than 390 applications are received, the Admission Authority will apply the oversubscription criteria in order to rank all the applications and identify a priority for the offer of places up to the PAN.
+If 360 or fewer reception applications are received for September 2025, every applicant will be offered a place for their child, without condition.
+If more than 360 applications are received, the Admission Authority will apply the oversubscription criteria in order to rank all the applications and identify a priority for the offer of places up to the PAN.
 Further places will only be offered where there is sufficient resource available to enable this.
-2.2 Ensuring an 'on time' application For a child to transfer to Year 9 in September 2022 the parent must complete the Common Application Form (CAF) available from the

-For families living in Dorset , the home local authority is Dorset Council For families living in Bournemouth , Poole , and Christchurch the home local authority is BCP Council For families living in Wiltshire , the home local authority is Wiltshire Council 2.3 Late applications Local authorities will continue to coordinate 'normal admission round' Year 9 applications until 31 August 2022.
-However, if an application is submitted to the home local authority after the initial application deadline of 23.59 hours on 31 October 2021, it will be considered as a 'late' application and will not be administered until all on time applications have been processed, at which point there may no longer be a place available at the school.
-2.4 Notifying the application decision Parents will receive an admission decision in writing from the home local about 1 March 2022, according to the procedure and date set out in the home local authority's Prospectus.
-2.5 Education Health and Care plan A Year 9 place will be provided for any child who has an agreed Education Health and Care Plan (EHCP) which names Queen Elizabeth's School as the education provider.
+2.2 Ensuring an 'on time' application For a child to transfer to Year 9 in September 2025 the parent must complete the Common Application Form (CAF) available from the home local authority (the authority in whose area the child resides).
+In order for the application to be considered as 'on time' the CAF must be submitted to this local authority by 23:59 hours on 31 October 2024.
+The CAF may be completed and submitted using the home local authority's procedure.
+Full details about the application process and information about the schools in the local authority area are explained in the Prospectus document, which each local authority must make available in September annually.
+For families living in Dorset , the home local authority is Dorset Council For families living in Bournemouth, Poole, and Christchurch the home local authority is BCP Council For families living in Wiltshire , the home local authority is Wiltshire Council 2.3 Late applications Local authorities will continue to coordinate 'normal admission round' Year 9 applications until 31 August 2025.
+However, if an application is submitted to the home local authority after the initial application deadline of 23.59 hours on 31 October 2024 , it will be considered as a 'late' application and will not be administered until all on time applications have been processed, at which point there may no longer be a place available at the school.
+2.4 Notifying the application decision Parents will receive an admission decision in writing from the home local authority on or about 3rd March 2025, according to the procedure and date set out in the home local authority's prospectus.
+2.5 Education Health and Care Plan A Year 9 place will be provided for any child who has an agreed Education Health and Care Plan (EHCP) which names Queen Elizabeth's School as the education provider.
 Depending on when the EHCP is issued, the place will be allocated within the Published Admission Number (PAN) before the consideration of any other applications, or above the PAN if places have already been offered at that time.